shiroma07/ElasticSIEM/README.md

   <br />
   <br />
    Filter the data using KQL syntax or by adding the field names on the left tab.
 The dashboards provide a real-time view of critical metrics and events, allowing for immediate detection of issues or security threats.
-   Visualization helps in identifying patterns, trends, and anomalies that might not be apparent in raw data.
+   Visualization helps in identifying patterns, trends, and anomalies that might not be apparent in raw data
    <img src="https://github.com/user-attachments/assets/03f2165e-9bc7-454f-b980-fd57fb31b02b" alt="Visualization" />
   <br />
   <br />